tesla-local-control/tesla-local-control-addon/tesla_ble_mqtt/README.md

+_The project has moved to an open source organisation "tesla-local-control".
+Please update the repo in HA to: https://github.com/tesla-local-control/tesla-local-control-addon_

 # Home Assistant Add-on: Tesla Local Commands

 Send commands via MQTT to a Tesla car using Bluetooth Low Energy (BLE)